SLO | EN

 Intended learning outcomes - knowledge and understanding

-Students in this course: 1.
-Identify and understand the challenges of data science: from data security to forecasting market trends (PILO 1a, PILO 2a).
-2. Systematically upgrade their knowledge in the field of business analysis (PILO 2a, PILO 2b).
-3. Are able to use and understand information in the context of the decision-making process (PILO 2a, PILO 2b).
-4. In the selected case, they demonstrate the ability to find suitable data bases and are able to judge the suitability of the methods for their analysis ( PILO 2c, PILO 3b).
-5. Critically analyse complex, incomplete and contradictory views on data science and understandably explain the results of their critical analysis (PILO 2b, PILO 3a).
-6. Acquire the ability to search for and synthesize new information and data, the ability to place them in an appropriate professional framework (PILO 3a).
-7. Are aware of the ethical and professional responsibility of data science (PILO 4a).
-8. Critically assess the sustainable and social impact of data science (PILO 4b).
+Upon successful completion of the course, the student will be able to: 1.
+Identify and explain the challenges of data science, ranging from data security to market trend forecasting (PILO 1a, 2a).
+2. Systematically enhance knowledge in the field of business analytics (PILO 2a, 2b).
+3. Apply information within the decision-making process and explain its functioning (PILO 2a, 2b).
+4. Identify suitable data sources in a selected case and evaluate the appropriateness of methods for their analysis (PILO 2c, 3b).
+5. Critically analyze complex, incomplete, and conflicting perspectives on data science and clearly explain the results of the analysis (PILO 2b, 3a).
+6. Search for and synthesize new information and data, and integrate them into the appropriate professional framework (PILO 3a).
+7. Recognize ethical dilemmas and demonstrate professional responsibility in the field of data science (PILO 4a).
+8. Critically evaluate the sustainability and societal impact of data science (PILO 4b).
 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Intended learning outcomes - transferable/key skills and other attributes

-Students in this course: 1.
-Identify and understand the challenges of data science: from data security to forecasting market trends (PILO 1a, PILO 2a).
-2. Systematically upgrade their knowledge in the field of business analysis (PILO 2a, PILO 2b).
-3. Are able to use and understand information in the context of the decision-making process (PILO 2a, PILO 2b).
-4. In the selected case, they demonstrate the ability to find suitable data bases and are able to judge the suitability of the methods for their analysis ( PILO 2c, PILO 3b).
-5. Critically analyse complex, incomplete and contradictory views on data science and understandably explain the results of their critical analysis (PILO 2b, PILO 3a).
-6. Acquire the ability to search for and synthesize new information and data, the ability to place them in an appropriate professional framework (PILO 3a).
-7. Are aware of the ethical and professional responsibility of data science (PILO 4a).
-8. Critically assess the sustainable and social impact of data science (PILO 4b).
+Upon successful completion of the course, the student will be able to: 1.
+Identify and explain the challenges of data science, ranging from data security to market trend forecasting (PILO 1a, 2a).
+2. Systematically enhance knowledge in the field of business analytics (PILO 2a, 2b).
+3. Apply information within the decision-making process and explain its functioning (PILO 2a, 2b).
+4. Identify suitable data sources in a selected case and evaluate the appropriateness of methods for their analysis (PILO 2c, 3b).
+5. Critically analyze complex, incomplete, and conflicting perspectives on data science and clearly explain the results of the analysis (PILO 2b, 3a).
+6. Search for and synthesize new information and data, and integrate them into the appropriate professional framework (PILO 3a).
+7. Recognize ethical dilemmas and demonstrate professional responsibility in the field of data science (PILO 4a).
+8. Critically evaluate the sustainability and societal impact of data science (PILO 4b).
 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Readings